 Palliative care addresses:

-Additionally, the UPMC Palliative and Supportive Institute provides access to consistent education, training and technical assistance for health care professionals who care for people with serious illnesses.
+The UPMC Palliative and Supportive Institute also provides access to consistent education, training, and technical assistance for health care professionals who care for people with serious illnesses.

 Palliative Care at UPMC

 For more information on how palliative care may benefit your own family, call the UPMC Palliative and Supportive Institute at 412-864-2897 or toll-free at 1-855-565-7146.